-[63] Manufacturers have been very clear about the strict parameters in terms of the maximum weight limits and the use of after-market attachments including purpose-built trailers and spray machines.
+- [91] Manufacturers have been very clear about the strict parameters in terms of the maximum weight limits and the use of after-market attachments including purpose-built trailers and spray machines. - [92] However, the most debated issue is that of crush protection devices (CPDs) or roll over protection devices (ROPs).

-- [64] However, the most debated issue is that of crush protection devices (CPDs) or roll over protection devices (ROPs). - [65] Quad bikes are known to have a high centre of gravity; and short a narrow wheelbase and have tyres on the bike that require accurate pressure levels.
-They also require a high level of maintenance to maintain efficiency. - [66] Mr Clive Hellyar and Mr David Crawford, the former CEO and current CEO respectively of the Motor Industry Association, confirmed in their collective evidence quad bikes are designed to be ridden actively.
+- [93] Quad bikes are known to have a high centre of gravity; a short and narrow wheelbase and have tyres on the bike that require accurate pressure levels.
+They also require a high level of maintenance to maintain efficiency. - [94] Mr Clive Hellyar and Mr David Crawford, the former CEO and current CEO respectively of the Motor Industry Association, confirmed in their collective evidence quad bikes are designed to be ridden actively.
 They require "active riding".
 Quad bikes are essentially a four-wheel motorbike which requires good maintenance and especially accurate tyre pressure at the correct psi levels.
 They endorsed the importance of wearing a helmet.
-The issue of helmets will be further discussed in this section. - [67] Mr. Crawford confirmed the fact quad bikes had limited scope in their abilities.
-This was reiterated further by Mr. Paul Stewart who over 40 years has been a quad bike mechanic; a quad bike training manager; and has represented the New Zealand distributors of quad bikes. - [68] In his view the distributors of quad bikes have always taken the proactive approach to safe use and rider training of quad bikes as a priority.
+The issue of helmets will be further discussed in this section. - [95] Mr. Crawford confirmed the fact quad bikes had limited scope in their abilities.
+This was reiterated further by Mr. Paul Stewart who over 40 years has been a quad bike mechanic; a quad bike training manager; and has represented the New Zealand distributors of quad bikes. - [96] In his view the distributors of quad bikes have always taken the proactive approach to safe use and rider training of quad bikes as a priority.
 In his view active riding and rider training was an essential part of ensuring the safe operation of a quad bike.
-It also formed part of the after sale service. - [69] The quad bike is unique.
+It also formed part of the after sale service. - [97] The quad bike is unique.
 There is no other bike like it with features like the throttle found on the right-hand control; a single seat; a hand-operated front brake lever and a hand-operated rear brake lever with a right-hand foot brake lever.
-The quad bike allows a rider to stand up in certain circumstances which lowers the centre of gravity. - [70] The design and shape allows a rider to be active in moving their body weight around the bike where it is required. - [71] Mr Stewart confirmed that quad bikes primarily were designed for the recreational market.
-Every quad bike user needed to understand the manufacturer's guidelines.
+The quad bike allows a rider to stand up in certain circumstances which lowers the centre of gravity. - [98] The design and shape allows a rider to be active in moving their body weight around the bike where it is required. - [99] Mr Stewart confirmed that quad bikes primarily were designed for the recreational market.
+Every quad bike user needed to understand the manufacturer's guidelines. - [100] I was satisfied during the gathering of information that New Zealand distributors are very thorough in their after sales service to clients.